Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: RELATED WORK

 \subsection{Learned Navigation}

 A flurry of recent research activity has proposed several new approaches that apply machine learning techniques to the navigation task \cite{pfeiffer2017perception, xiao2020appld, pfeiffer2018reinforced, tai2017virtual, zeng2019navigation, wang2018learning, xie2018learning, chiang2019learning, gao2017intention, zhu2017target, wang2019dual}.
 While these approaches are distinct in several ways (e.g., the particular way in which the navigation problem is formulated, the specific sensor data used, etc.), the machine learning paradigm employed is typically either reinforcement learning or imitation learning.
-Approaches based on RL \cite{sutton2018reinforcement} rely on hand-crafted reward functions for learners to discover effective navigation policies through self-generated experience.
+Many approaches based on RL~\cite{sutton2018reinforcement} rely on hand-crafted reward functions for learners to discover effective navigation policies through self-generated experience.
 Approaches based on IL \cite{argall2009survey, hussein2017imitation}, on the other hand, use demonstrations of effective navigation behaviors provided by other agents (e.g., humans) to learn policies that produce behaviors similar to what was demonstrated.
 Both paradigms have been successfully applied to the navigation task in certain scenarios, and have even enabled new navigation capabilities beyond what is typically possible with classical autonomous navigation approaches, e.g., terrain-based \cite{wigness2018robot} and social navigation \cite{chen2017socially}.
 However, these approaches each impose substantial requirements at training time: RL-based techniques rely on large amounts of training experience gathered using a typically-random exploration policy within an environment similar to that in which the robot will be deployed, and IL-based techniques require a demonstration from the same type of environment.
+Even after fulfilling these requirements, the learned planners were only deployed in relatively open spaces, such as hallways and race tracks.
 Unfortunately, neither of these requirements is easily satisfied in the challenging, highly constrained environments we study here: random exploration policies are too dangerous, and it is often difficult for an agent --- artificial or human --- to provide an expert-level demonstration.
-In contrast, the approach we present here utilizes imitation learning, but modifies the paradigm such that it can train using arbitrary demonstrations gathered from a different, safer environment.
+In contrast, the approach we present here utilizes imitation learning, but modifies the paradigm such that it can train using arbitrary demonstrations gathered from a different, safer environment, without any trial-and-error or expert demonstrations.
+Furthermore, compared to hours of training time and millions of training data/steps (as in, e.g., \cite{pfeiffer2017perception}), LfH learns an entire planner within five minutes from only thousands of data points.